rladstaetter/LogoRRR/README.md

-# JavaFX Logboard
+# LogoRRR

 ![Screenshot](screenshot.png)

-JavaFX Logboard is a simple utility to display a logfile and visualise certain classes of events.
+LogoRRR is a simple utility to display a logfile and visualise certain classes of events.

 For example, ERROR events are visualized as red rectangles, TRACE events as grey rectangles, INFO events as green ones etc.

 The idea is to start this application and simply drag'n drop a logfile to it.

-You can give it a try by downloading a [prebuilt binary for javafx-logboard](https://github.com/rladstaetter/javafx-logboard/releases/tag/21.1.1) from the releases page.
+You can give it a try by downloading a [prebuilt binary for logorrr](https://github.com/rladstaetter/LogoRRR/releases/tag/21.1.3) from the releases page.

 ## Motivation